Alaska Summer Destination Guide

 - Snacks: Provided during camp meals; travelers may also buy own

-- Dietary Needs: Notify in advance for accommodations
+- Dietary Needs: Notify in advance for accommodation

 - Alcohol: Not included with any meals